MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-pre.md

 ### Back up Moodle and moodledata

-- The Moodle directory consists of site HTML content, and moodledata contains Moodle site data.
+- The Moodle directory consists of site HTML content.
+Moodledata contains Moodle site data.

 - The commands to copy Moodle and moodledata are: